OpenPodcar/OpenPodcar/README.md

 This section shows how to test the linear actuactor before mounting it.

-- Material: Gimson linear actuator, Pololu JRK 21v3 Configuration Tool, external power capable of supplying 12V, a breadboard, some wires, a multimeter
+- Material: Gimson linear actuator, Pololu JRK 21v3 Configuration Tool, external power capable of supplying 12V, a breadboard, some wires (~0.8mm diameter), a multimeter
 - Start testing the linear actuator as follows:
 - Wire the power supply **-** to Pololu's **GND**
 - Wire the power supply **+**  to Pololu's **VIN**